finnagin/OperationsAndWorkflows/docs/overlay_compute_ngd.md

 _subclass of [overlay](./overlay.md)_

 This operation computes the normalized Google distance (co-occurrence frequency) in PubMed abstracts and adds virual edges between qnodes AND/OR knodes AND/OR results edge bindings.
+If no publications are found infinity is returned.

 ### examples